What is the Age of Consent for Sex in Fort Walton Beach?

 This charge can be found in Florida Statute 794.05.
 It states that you are guilty of Unlawful Sexual Activity With Certain Minors if you have sex with a 16 or 17 year old if you are 24 or older.

 The two charges make it clear there are two ages of consent.
 If you are less than 24 years old, you may lawfully have consensual sex with a 16 or 17 year old.
 If you are 24 or older, you may not legally have sex, whether consensual or not, with anyone under 18 years old.

 Are you facing a sex crime accusation in Fort Walton Beach?

 As I said earlier, the police and the sex crime prosecutors are already building their case against you.
 If they have you in their sights, they will be relentless in going after you.
-You need a team on your side who will be dedicated to fighting for your freedom.
+You need an effective criminal defense attorney on your side.

 If you are being accused in Fort Walton Beach of a Lewd or Lascivious crime, or Unlawful Sexual Activity With Certain Minors, or any other sexually related offense, it is time to fight back.
 Call Flaherty Defense Firm at (850) 243-6097 for a free, confidential consultation.